robertgj/DesignOfIIRFilters/README.md

 virtual machine QEMU emulation of an Intel Nehalem CPU.

 ### External source code and licensing

+**Read the licences!**

+* Octave, SeDuMi, SparsePOP and SDPT3 have a GPL licence.

+* The YALMIP licence is MIT-style for non-commercial use with an attribution clause.

 The *src* directory contains the following files included from external sources as-is or with modifications: